bernardo1963/missing_exons/README.md

 The repository is organized into three main directories:

 ### **Fasta/** – Assembled Contigs and Reference Sequences
 This directory contains FASTA files with assembled "missing exons" and reference sequences used in the study.
-The assembled contigs were generated from Nanopore long reads using **Minimap/Miniasm** followed by **Racon polishing**.
 Reference sequences include Y-linked exons and satellite DNA.

 ### **Scripts/** – Data Processing and Analysis Scripts
 This directory includes **Python, AWK, and Shell scripts** used for read coverage computation, statistical tests, and visualization.